Kalle-Muenster/AudioEngine/README.md

 - Sun audio files (au, snd)
 - NetPbm tracks (pam)

-## Not supported is:
+## Not supported:
-- Anything which is using lossy data compression,.. like mp3, atrac, mpa, aac, ac3 ... (will never be supported by this library at all, e.g. this AudioEngine is not a compression library!)
+- Anything which is using lossy data compression like: mp3, atrac, mpa, aac, ac3 ... these never will be supported by this library at all. this is not a compression library!
-- Anything which is using lossles data compression,.. like flc, ape, other lossess formats (maybe will gain support later some days in the future)
+- Anything which is using lossles data compression,.. like flc, ape, other lossess formats, maybe will gain support later some days in the future.